crystal-lang/crystal-book/docs/syntax_and_semantics/break.md

 puts a # => 10
 ```

-`break` can also take a parameter which will then be the value that gets returned:
+`break` can also take an argument which will then be the value that gets returned:

 ```crystal
 def foo